RonaldoDev/flutterappgenerator/README.md

 ## Flutter App Generator
-is a project made for Final project in Universidade Federal de Santa Catarina. http://flutterappgenerator.herokuapp.com
+Project made by undergraduate thesis in Universidade Federal de Santa Catarina. http://flutterappgenerator.herokuapp.com

 Using a graphical interface you can generate cross-platform app's base on Dart/Flutter.